Teradata/stacki-wiki/Upgrading-to-CentOS-7.3-on-stacki-3.2.md

 <h3>The Fix</h3>
 Before you do a <b>stack add pallet</b>, there's something you should know and something you should fix.
 CentOS/RedHat changed the disc information on their isos, which causes the <b>add pallet</b> command to read the CentOS-7.3 iso as BaseOS, which is a bald-faced lie, and we don't lie here anymore because all of our salespeople are gone and we don't remember how.

-This means we're gonna fix it and by "we" I mean "you."
+This means we're gonna fix it, and by "we" I mean "you."
 Which means you're going to have to write some python code.
-You, yes, you have to open up an editor and get your fingers on.
+You, yes, you, have to open up an editor and get your fingers on.
 Do the following:

 ```
 # cd /opt/stack/lib/python2.6/site-packages/stack/commands/add/pallet